thezettascale/Julia-Wav-KAN/README.md

     <img src="src/waveletKAN/wavelets/animations/Morlet.gif" width="30%" />
     <img src="src/waveletKAN/wavelets/animations/Shannon.gif" width="30%" />
 </p>

-## Message from author:

-There were two intentions behind the development of this repo:

-- For me to learn about and verify wavelet transforms for function approximation in the context of KANs.
-- To show off some scientific machine learning and demonstrate that the same techniques used for NLP could instead be applied to something else.
-- Showcase empirically why you can't just chuck Transformers at sequence modelling problems outside of NLP and expect them to be the most efficient or optimal architecture.

-I expected the discrete wavelet transform to work well here, since its good at representing both spatial and temporal dependencies, (which is what you need for viscoplastic material deformation).
-However, while the wavelet-KAN was able to learn the solution operator when realised as a Recurrent Neural Operator, it struggled wildly during tuning, was outperformed by its MLP counterpart, and completely failed when realised as a Transformer, (although its complexity was much reduced from the MLP Transformer).

-That being said, [in a different project,](https://github.com/exa-laboratories/wavKAN-conv2D) a wavelet-KAN realisation of a Convolutional Neural Network completely outshone its MLP variant when predicting a 2D Darcy FLow in terms of generalisation.
-This suggests that the choice of univariate function matters a lot in your KAN architectures - the wavelets were more suitable for learning the Darcy Flow problem than this viscoplastic material modelling problem.

-One of the strengths of the KAN seems to be the ability to embed priors and shape its architecture through the choice of univariate function.
-Wavelets may be too restrictive compared to some of the other KAN models arising from the community.
-Architectural flexibility is really important for real-world problems, especially when data is limited, noisy, and expensive to obtain.
-Even AlphaFold v2 is not just a Transformer - it's an 'Evoformer' with embedded physical and biological priors to help it generalise.

-So, I think KANs are awesome and an incredible opportunity for scientific machine learning.
-If you want to solve the big problems, (e.g. the climate crisis, growth of cancer cells, neurocognitive disorders), you can't just disregard centuries of accumulated knowledge and throw black-box algorithms at them.
-Different architectures are better at different things, and the KAN's flexibility, along with its capacity for symbolic regression, has the potential to be instrumental in expanding human knowledge.

 ## Problem and Data - Unit Cell Problem with Viscoelastic Constitutive Relation